 - 7. Rules (and their financial implications) for movement from full-time to part-time status will be clear at the time of matriculation. - 8.
-Only BPS students will have the modified core defined in the Journal of Record.
+Part-time students are required to complete the same core curriculum as full-time students.
+The only exception is students in the BLS program who have a modified core as follows: